grandeurdev/js-sdk/README.md

 In the end, it is important to note that our pricing applies separately to each project.
 So you will get free tier on every project and then you will pay for each project separately regarding what you consume in each namespace.

 ### SDK
 You use our SDK to communicate with our cloud platform.
-We call our SDK `Apollo` and it acts like an interface that gives you easy access to integrate our platform in your stack.
+We call our SDK `Grandeur` and it acts like an interface that gives you easy access to integrate our platform in your stack.
 Like in the case of web apps, simply drop in the link of JS SDK CDN in your codebase and done.
 We have tried our best to make it coherent in between the platforms.
 So that you could work and collaborate seamlessly.

 So that is how it works.
 You can the SDK global object by name and initialize it with an API key (plus a couple of more stuff in case of hardware SDK).
 As a result of initialization, you will get the reference to your project (in case of the app) or your device (in case of hardware), with which you can access all the features of Grandeur Cloud depending upon the scope.
 Like in case of device reference you can access features limited to the device only, while with project reference, you can access all the possible features after user authentication.
 Checkout [authentication and access](#authentication-and-access) section to get more insight into scope.